Chief Executive Officer

-Jake Schatz serves as Senior Vice President, General Counsel and Corporate Secretary of EA, overseeing all legal, public policy and government affairs for the company.
+Jake Schatz serves as Executive Vice President, General Counsel and Corporate Secretary of EA, overseeing all legal, public policy and government affairs for the company.

 Since joining EA in 1999, Jake has held a variety of legal roles within the company, most recently as its Vice President and Deputy General Counsel.
 He serves on the board of the Entertainment Software Association, the Golden Gate National Parks Conservancy and the environmental non-profit Ten Strands.

 Jake earned his J.D. from Georgetown University Law Center, and received his B.A. in Government from Pomona College.

 Mala Singh serves as Chief People Officer for EA where she focuses on developing EA’s talent and cultivating the company culture.
 In this role, Mala oversees Human Resources, Talent Acquisition, Facilities and Corporate Services.

 Prior to this role, Mala spent three years as Chief People Officer at Minted where she helped to define the culture and grow the creative and technical teams during a high-growth period for the startup.
 Mala began her career in the pharmaceutical industry, serving in Human Resources roles in Asia, Europe and North America.
 She previously spent five years in various HR leadership roles at EA.

 Mala lives in the Bay Area with her family.

 Matt Bilbey is the Executive Vice President of Strategic Growth for Electronic Arts and brings executive focus and leadership to key strategies that will drive scale and growth for EA in the future.
 This role includes leadership initiatives such as EA’s competitive gaming division, Asia growth and expansion, EA’s player network strategy, and the Origin platform.